nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 # Nostalgia ain't what it used to be

-Anyway, the point of this article isn't really Ultima IV.
+Anyway, the point of this story isn't really Ultima IV.
 I don't think we ever even finished the game, in any real sense.
-(I suspect the only game I've ever really "finished", in the "without cheating" sense, is Portal.)
+(I suspect the only games I've ever really "finished", in the "without cheating" sense, are Portal and the easiest difficulty of Half Life 2.)

 The point is that through this process I learned too see software as observable, mutable, fallible.